activebook/gllm/README.md

 - **Multi-turn Chat**: Engage in multiple rounds of conversation.
 - **Check out history and context**: In chat mode or multi-turn chat, easily view the full context.
 - **Configuration Management**: Customize model behavior and settings.
+- **Command Agent Mode**: Let LLMs plan and execute commands with your confirmation.
 - **Version Control**: Easily track and update your setup.

 ---